 The IJ Waterfront (Westelijke & Oostelijke Eilanden) CENTRUM

-Centered on Centraal Station and stretching east and west along both banks of the IJ, this fast-redeveloping area includes the artificial islands, warehouses, and other installations of Amsterdam's old harbor (the new harbor lies west of the city).
-A shiny new kind of Amsterdam is taking shape on parts of this waterfront where old facilities have been demolished and are being replaced by new apartments and modern offices.
-Main attractions in this area are the Maritime Museum, The Amsterdam, NEMO, Muziekgebouw aan 't IJ.
-Cruise ships dock at the Passenger Terminal Amsterdam .
-There are many mooring facilities for touring boats and inland cruise operations.
+Centered on Centraal Station and stretching east and west along both banks of the IJ, this fast-redeveloping area includes the artificial islands, warehouses, and other installations of Amsterdam's old harbour.
+Main attractions in this area are the Maritime Museum, The Amsterdam, NEMO Science Museum, Muziekgebouw aan 't IJ, EYE Film Museum, and A'DAM Toren.
+Cruise ships dock at the Passenger Terminal Amsterdam.
 Every year over 100 sea cruise ships and more than 700 river cruise ships are ariving in this part of the city and their number is growing.

 Built toward the end of the nineteenth century for those working at the new harbours nearby.
 Squares were laid out only once the new Housing Act required adjustment of the street plan.
 The Spaarndammerplantsoen became a green oasis amid the brick surroundings.
 Architect De Klerk presented a special design transforming the standard rows of small, bleak dwellings into broad, palatial proletarian brick residences in striking colours.
 The Amsterdam School style was born.

 In this area you can see, taste and smell Amsterdam's and Holland's colonial past.
-The Museum of the Tropics has exhibitions and performances from all parts of the world all through the year.
+Tropenmuseum (Museum of the Tropics) has exhibitions and performances from all parts of the world all through the year.
 The famous Amstel Hotel is situated along the Amstel river.
 At the Dappermarket all cultures of Amsterdam are represented.
 Want to cook Surinamese, Indian, Moroccan, Turkish, Thai or Chinese?
 Here you can find everything you need.

 Almost all streets are named after Dutch rivers or waterways.
 Many of its buildings had been built in the style of the Amsterdam School.
 Together with the district Buitenveldert the Rivierenbuurt forms the newly shaped borough ZuiderAmstel.